Gyousei/SVG-to-SpookerTable/README.md

 ## GUI

 Pretty self explanatory.
-Load an SVG at the top left, enter a desired vertex resolution, then hit convert.
+Load an image at the top left, enter a desired vertex resolution, then hit convert.
+The online generator can be opened for conversion to a JSON format so the devs can utilize the table.
+Copy to clipboard copies the full output vertex list for pasting into the online too.